savob/savobajic.ca/content/projects/extracurricular/arbiter.md

 <figure>
 <img src="/images/arbiter-brief.png">
-<figcaption>Fig. 1 - The basic circuits propsed for use in Tempest</figcaption>
+<figcaption>The basic circuits propsed for use in Tempest</figcaption>
 </figure>

 Other than changing some parts due to availabilities of the transistors origianlly mentioned in Tempest's outline, and then some